IBakedModel is the result of calling

 ItemOverrideList to use for this model.
 This is only used if this model is being rendered as an item.

-If the model is being rendered as a block in the world, the block in question does not emit any light, and ambient occlusion is enabled, this causes the model to be rendered with ambient occlusion.
+If the model is rendered as a block in the world, the block in question does not emit any light, and ambient occlusion is enabled.
+This causes the model to be rendered with ambient occlusion.

-If the model is being rendered as an item in an inventory, on the ground as an entity, on an item frame, etc. this makes it look “flat.”
-In GUIs this also disables the lighting.
+If the model is rendered as an item in an inventory, on the ground as an entity, on an item frame, etc., this makes the model look “flat.”
+In GUIs, this also disables the lighting.

 return false from this and continue on.